saulrichardson/credit-agreement-extraction/README.md

   metadata (file name, segment number, document type, table presence, etc.).
 * Extraction helpers that materialise the raw HTML for selected segments while keeping metadata in sync.
+* Built-in filtering for binary-only exhibits (e.g. GRAPHIC/PDF attachments) so downstream notebooks only receive text-based segments, with skip reasons captured in the extraction metadata.

 The API is intentionally simple so we can embed it inside larger pipelines or call it from notebooks.
 See `scripts/build_manifest.py` and